AllenInstitute/render-python-apps/README.md

 # other folders

 ## module
-the base module classes for writing json_module style modules includes a template module example to work from
+the base module classes for writing argschema style modules includes a template module example to work from

-## json_module
-a subpackage related to providing a unified interface for setting parameters from a json file, or the command line, or via passing a dictionary to a class. this should go in a seperate repo eventually.

 ## obsolete
 modules that were written with deprecated version of render python and would need to be rewritten in the new format hopefully will go away over time.. leaving useful code here for now.

 ## refactor
-modules that don't use the consistent json_module pattern and should be refactored hopefully will go away as code is moved out of this..
+modules that don't use the consistent argschema pattern and should be refactored hopefully will go away as code is moved out of this..

 # allen_utils